YalimD/augmentation_of_pedestrians_over_videos/README.md

-# Augmenting Virtual Agents Into Real Crowd Videos Using Unity
+# Augmenting Virtual Agents into Real Crowd Videos Using Unity

 This project aims to augment a virtual crowd over a real one extracted from given video.
 The project is written on Unity using C#.